 The studios have, more or less, written this year off.
 But, like Norma Desmond, is 2021 now ready for its close-up?

 With France and Germany the latest European majors, following Italy last week, to announce re-closures due to rising virus cases it seems likely more titles will delay again.
 In recent weeks we have started to see the first clear signs of Q1 nervousness.
 Sony’s GHOSTBUSTERS: AFTERLIFE, having moved out of July this year to March 5, 2021, has now moved again to June 11; Paramount animation RUMBLE moved back from Jan.
 29 to May 14, 2021 (having also originally been due out in July this year); even Aretha Franklin biopic RESPECT, which had looked like a potential major awards-season player, did not prove to be rock steady, with United Artists’ shifting the film from Jan.
 15 to Aug.
 13.

 In our Screendollars article of Sept.
 21 we looked at the crush of titles already evident in the first quarter of 2021 with January seeing more wide-release titles dated than in 2019 or 2020; February on par with 2019 and March showing slightly more space.
 We have updated this graph for Q1 2021 below, however, despite the recent moves little overall has changed, with other titles having moved in.

-Whatever international box office potential there was for studio movies in July, August and, post-TENET, late-September and October has been lost.
-Now, as New York has started to re-open (with 25% of movie theaters by market share open in the state last weekend), key, lucrative European markets are re-closing.
+Whatever international box office potential there was for studio movies in July, August and, post-TENET, late September and October have been lost.
+Now, as New York has started to re-open (with 25% of movie theatres by market share open in the state last weekend), key, lucrative European markets are re-closing.
 Latin America is still lagging behind EMEA and Asia Pacific markets in its first stages of recovery.